Facebook, Threads and Instagram Are down Worldwide

 When that happened to me, I thought I had been hacked.
 But then all attempts to recover my account directed me to a blank screen and that signaled that something was possibly very wrong in Meta Land.

-Down Detector is being flooded by thousands of comments about being kicked out of their accounts and unable to log back in.
+Down Detector is being flooded by thousands of commentators about being kicked out of their accounts and unable to log back in.

 Angry social media users shared similar experiences to mine, where they received messages that their session expired and their passwords were incorrect.
-However, not all commenters were from the United States as reports began coming in from countries like Vietnam, Switzerland, Sri Lanka, Zambia France, Canada, Mexico and many more.
+Reports were pouring in from across the globe, including countries like Vietnam, Switzerland, Sri Lanka, Zambia France, Canada, Mexico and many more.

 It appears the Meta outage is affecting North and South America, Europe, Asia, Africa, and Australia.